syncfusion-content/wpf-docs/wpf/SfDiagram/Rulers.md

 ### Rulers

 The ruler provides a horizontal and vertical guide for measuring in the Diagram control.
-The ruler can be used to measure diagram objects, indicate positions, and align diagram elements.
+The ruler can be used to measure the Diagram objects, indicate positions, and align Diagram elements.
 This is especially useful in creating scale models.
-Users can set the unit of measure, such as centimeters or inches.
+You can set the unit of measure, such as centimeters or inches.
 The default unit of measure is pixels.

-Adding Rulers to a Diagram
+Adding Rulers to the Diagram

-Use the following code sample to add the ruler to the diagram.
+Use the following code example to add the ruler to the Diagram.

 [C#]